stanvolcere/ocean-panorama/README.md

   - Automated communication (e.g booking confirmation, payment confirmation or booking cancelation)between guests and the platform is done using the SendGrid API.

-Tools: Node.js, Express, React, Redux, Stripe and SendGrid.
+Tools: Node.js, Express, React, Redux, MongoDB, Stripe and SendGrid.

 Project Status: Development